Ella Fitzgerald: Personal life

 Fitzgerald married at least twice, and there is evidence that suggests that she may have married a third time.
-Her first marriage was in 1941, to Benny Kornegay, a convicted drug dealer and local dockworker.
+Fitzgerald's first marriage was in 1941, to Benny Kornegay, a convicted drug dealer and local dockworker.
 The marriage was annulled in 1942.
-Her second marriage was in December 1947, to the famous bass player Ray Brown, whom she had met while on tour with Dizzy Gillespie's band a year earlier.
-Together they adopted a child born to Fitzgerald's half-sister, Frances, whom they christened Ray Brown Jr. With Fitzgerald and Brown often busy touring and recording, the child was largely raised by his mother's aunt, Virginia.
-Fitzgerald and Brown divorced in 1953, due to the various career pressures both were experiencing at the time, though they would continue to perform together.
+Her second marriage was in December 1947, to the famous bass player Ray Brown, whom Fitzgerald had met while on tour with Dizzy Gillespie's band a year earlier.
+Together, they adopted a child born to Fitzgerald's half-sister, Frances, whom they christened Ray Brown Jr. With Fitzgerald and Brown often busy touring and recording, the child was largely raised by his mother's aunt, Virginia.
+Fitzgerald and Brown got divorced in 1953 due to the various career pressures both were experiencing at the time, though they would continue to perform together.

 In July 1957, Reuters reported that Fitzgerald had secretly married Thor Einar Larsen, a young Norwegian, in Oslo.
 She had even gone as far as furnishing an apartment in Oslo, but the affair was quickly forgotten when Larsen was sentenced to five months' hard labor in Sweden for stealing money from a young woman to whom he had previously been engaged.

 Fitzgerald was notoriously shy.
 Trumpet player Mario Bauzá, who played behind Fitzgerald in her early years with Chick Webb, remembered that "she didn't hang out much.
 When she got into the band, she was dedicated to her music...She was a lonely girl around New York, just kept herself to herself, for the gig."
 When, later in her career, the Society of Singers named an award after her, Fitzgerald explained, "I don't want to say the wrong thing, which I always do but I think I do better when I sing."